Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Abstract

 \section{Abstract}

-In time-series analyses and particularly in finance, generalised autoregressive conditional heteroscedasticity (GARCH) models are widely applied statistical tools for modelling volatility clusters (i.e. periods of increased or decreased risks).
-In contrast, the spatial dependence in conditional second moments of spatial and spatiotemporal processes has been considered rather uncritical until now.
+In time-series analyses, particularly for finance, generalized autoregressive conditional heteroscedasticity (GARCH) models are widely applied statistical tools for modelling volatility clusters (i.e., periods of increased or decreased risk).
+In contrast, it has not been considered to be of critical importance until now to model spatial dependence in the conditional second moments.
 Only a few models have been proposed for modelling local clusters of increased risks.
-In this paper, we introduce a unified spatial and spatiotemporal GARCH-type model, which covers all previously proposed spatial autoregressive conditional heteroscedasticity (ARCH) models but also introduces novel spatial GARCH (spGARCH) and E-GARCH processes.
-For this common modelling framework, maximum-likelihood estimators are derived.
-In addition to the theoretical contributions, we suggest a model selection strategy verified by a series of Monte Carlo simulation studies.
-Eventually, the use of the unified model is demonstrated by an empirical example.
-In particular, we focus on real-estate prices from 1995 to 2014 in all Berlin ZIP-code areas.
-For these data, a spatial autoregressive model has been applied, which shows locally varying model uncertainties captured by the spatial GARCH-type models.
+In this paper, we introduce novel spatial GARCH and exponential GARCH processes in a unified spatial and spatiotemporal GARCH-type model, which also covers all previously proposed spatial ARCH models as well as time-series GARCH models.
+For this common modelling framework, estimators are derived based on nonlinear least squares and on the maximum-likelihood approach.
+In addition to the theoretical contributions of this paper, we suggest a model selection strategy that is verified by a series of Monte Carlo simulation studies.
+Eventually, the use of the unified model is demonstrated by an empirical example that focuses on real estate prices from 1995 to 2014 across the ZIP-Code areas of Berlin.
+A spatial autoregressive model is applied to the data to illustrate how locally varying model uncertainties can be captured by the spatial GARCH-type models.